zaphosting/docs/docs/arma3-rcon.md

 ---
 id: arma3-rcon
 title: "Arma 3: RCON"
-description: "Learn how to use RCON for Arma 3 - ZAP-Hosting Documentation"
+description: "Learn how to use RCON for Arma 3"
 sidebar_label: RCON
 services:
   - gameserver-arma3